 5. Machine learning with the use of IoT sensors and real-time monitoring increases visibility in production, scheduling, compliance patterns, and more.

-6. The accuracy of forecasting what products will be in demand and what factors may cause changes in the need of a product has become a huge factor in improving supply.
+6. The accuracy of forecasting what products will be in demand and what factors may cause changes in the need for a product has become a huge factor in improving supply.

 Logistics companies like AG-World are always looking to improve the efficiency of each sector whether that be operations, finance, or inventory management.
 Like AG-World many companies have repeat customers but also have a pretty large percentage of new one-time transactions.
 Machine learning has made these one-time transactions a lot simpler than they used to be.